-If you already have a list of companies, or you already have criteria for grading, you can choose only the steps you need.
-Here are each of them in more details specifically:
+If you already have a target list of companies, or you already have your criteria for grading, you can choose only the steps you need.
+Here are each of them in more detail specifically:

-Therefore, we start with creation of list of potential companies.
+We start with the creation of a list of potential companies.
 Based on the proposed demographics, we can build up a list of companies as a result.
-These list are usually generated from LinkedIn, Yellow Pages, Data.com and in addition other alike portals where we have premium accounts.
+The lists are usually generated from LinkedIn, Yellow Pages, Data.com and in addition from other similar portals where we have premium accounts.

-From here on, as the list comes from web generators, in most of the cases it needs to be cleaned.
-Under those circumstances, this step is vital to remove all the non-existing and non-relevant companies from the list avoiding additional effort in engaging them.
+From here on, as the list comes from web generators, in most of the cases, it needs to be cleansed.
+Under these circumstances, this step is vital to remove all the non-existing and non-relevant companies from the list avoiding additional effort in engaging with them.

-Consequently, the service envisions a person, manually going over each company and accordingly checks if the website still exists, if the company exists, and if exists whether it satisfies the initial pre-agreed criteria.
+Consequently, the service requires a person, manually going over each company and accordingly checks if the website still exists, if the company exists and whether it satisfies the initial pre-agreed criteria.

 For instance, here are few examples of criteria:

-In effect, once the criteria are being defined, we will manually go over each company and grade it based on the criteria.
+In effect, once the criteria are defined, we will manually go over each company and grade it based on the pre-determined criteria.

-In the final analysis, we start with finding Company’s decision maker and their e-mail address.
-Altogether, companies that scored above a predefined threshold in Step 5, will be in the final list of companies.
-For these companies we will find their decision maker and his personal e-mail address.
-In fact, we have several tools and control mechanisms for this, which guarantees only valid e-mails.
+In the final analysis, we start with finding company decision makers and their e-mail addresses.
+Altogether, companies that scored above a pre-defined threshold in Step 5, will be on the final list of companies.
+Furthermore, for these companies we will find their decision maker and his e-mail address.
+In fact, we have several tools and control mechanisms for this, which guarantees only valid e-mails are found.

-To demonstrate, the final output will be an Excel file that will contain the following columns:
+As an example, the final output will be an Excel file which will contain the following columns: